LWjustdo/JavaDesignPattern/README.md

 # JavaDesignPattern
-Recording the way of learning software design patterns
+Recording the way of  software design patterns